 The risk of investing in MLP units, which involves some risks that differ from an investment in the equity securities of a company.
 The Funds may invest in MLP units.
 Holders of MLP units have limited control and voting rights on matters affecting the partnership.
+Holders of MLP units have limited control and voting rights on matters affecting the partnership.
 Holders of units issued by an MLP are exposed to a remote possibility of liability for all of the obligations of that MLP in certain instances.
 Holders of MLP units are also exposed to the risk that they will be required to repay amounts to the MLP that are wrongfully distributed to them.
 Additionally, a sustained reduced demand for crude oil, natural gas and refined petroleum products could adversely affect MLP revenues and cash flows and changes in the regulatory environment could adversely affect the profitability of MLPs.
 Investments in MLP units also present special tax risks.
 See "MLP Tax Risk" below.